evancasey/bandit-http-server/README.md

 ## Getting Started

-The OKL-bandits API has 5 different API calls, and each Bandit has 6 parameters associated with it.
+Each Bandit has up to 7 parameters associated with it.
 These include:

 "name": This can be any string